SemanticComputing/fuseki-docker/README.md

 * Graph Store HTTP Protocol with write access: `http://localhost:3030/ds/data`
 * File Upload: `http://localhost:3030/ds/upload`

-The container includes Jena tdbloader, textindexer, spatialindexer, and tdbstats scripts for loading RDF data into TDB model.
+The container includes Jena tdbloader, textindexer, and tdbstats scripts for loading RDF data into TDB model.
 See the [Dockerfile of the congress-legislators dataset](https://github.com/SemanticComputing/congress-legislators/blob/master/Dockerfile) for an example.

 ## Persistent storage